 They will gain further understanding of difference in perspective, diversity and culture.
 Year 5 pupils are expected to show their growing skills and maturity through the year, culminating in leading roles being designated such as house captains, sports captains and other Year 6 jobs of responsibility.
 We want to grow independence and a love of learning.
 In Year 5, as throughout QDPS, we aim to provide the children an outstanding start to lifelong learning that will stand tall in their years to come.

 Year 5 is an exciting time for sport as children have more opportunities to be part of the many team events and competitions that are available to upper key stage 2 children.
-Children need their PE kits for regular PE lessons: yellow t shirt, blue shorts, pumps for indoor and/or trainers for outside.
-If you child is participating in a club it is advisable that they bring a separate kit so that the PE kit can remain clean and in school ready for use.
+Children need their PE kits for regular PE lessons: yellow t shirt, blue shorts, trainers.
+If your child is participating in a club it is advisable that they bring a separate kit so that the PE kit can remain clean and in school ready for use.
 Please name all clothing brought into school so it is easier when returning any lost items.